saltukalakus/auth0-show-rules-on-clients/README.md

 5. Finally, click on `install`

 ## Features
-* View rules for each client in multi-page view.
+* View rules for each client.
-* View rule code in model view with click.
+* View rule's code in builtin Javascript code reader screen.
-* Sort clients based on name and ID.
+* Sort clients based on client name, ID and rule.
-* Search and filter rules and clients.
+* Search rules and clients.

 ## How It Works
 In [Auth0](https://auth0.com) dashboard, activated rules are applied on every client by default.
 However, it is quite reasonable to "apply some rules only to some of the clients" (whitelist).
 Implementing clientID or clientName based whitelist logic can make this possible.
 Extension assumes all or some of your rules have whitelist logic.
 By analysing your rules, extension can determine which rules are used for any client and show their relation via it's user interface.